nsikan-na/images-search/README.md

 # Image Search #
 [Visit Live Site](https://nsikan-image-search.netlify.app/)

-This widget fetches 10 images bases off user input from the unsplash api and displays one randomly.
+This is a clone of google but only fetches 10 images bases off user input from the unsplash api and displays one randomly.

 ## This was build using ##
 * React.js (html,javascript)